cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_files_valhall/README.md

 - cdf_oid_example_data
 - cdf_data_pipeline_asset_valhall

 The module creates a simple data pipeline for processing files from the OID example module.
+The processing here is related to the annotation/contextualization mapping of tags in P&ID documents to assets in the asset hierarchy.
 OID is used as the examle location name.
-Since the pipeline don't load from a source the example data from cdf_oid_example_data is loaded to files and RAW in CDF.
+Since the pipeline doesn't load from a source, the example data from cdf_oid_example_data is loaded to files and RAW in CDF.

-Requred example data in the module `cdf_oid_example_data` is a small data set from [Open Industrial Data](https://learn.cognite.com/open-industrial-data), the Valhall platform.
+Required example data in the module `cdf_oid_example_data` is a small data set from [Open Industrial Data](https://learn.cognite.com/open-industrial-data), the Valhall platform.

 ## Managed resources